Dallas Cowboys Cheerleaders: 2000s–present

 From 2006 to 2021, the Cheerleaders produced their own reality television series, Dallas Cowboys Cheerleaders: Making the Team, which aired on Country Music Television (CMT) during the NFL football season.
-The series followed the auditioning process of the annual squad.
+The series followed the audition process of the annual squad.
 Traditionally, each episode would include segments of the “Training Camp Candidates” and “Veteran Candidates” dancing along to music and learning new choreography from guest choreographers.
 Despite the show running successfully for 16 seasons, CMT decided to not renew the show for its 17th season.
 A new series, America's Sweethearts: Dallas Cowboys Cheerleaders aired on Netflix on June 20, 2024.

 The DCC also held an opening ceremony and podium at the 2013 and 2018, 2021 and 2023 United States Grands Prix races in Austin, Texas.
 They received the FIFA delegation to promote the 2022 FIFA World Cup.

 The DCC releases several calendars every year.
 More recently, in addition to their annual swimsuit calendar, they also release an annual "sideline calendar," featuring photos of the DCC cheering and performing at Cowboys home games.
 For decades the DCC also act as advocates for female empowerment in the DFW metroplex.

 The DCC were the subject of the documentary Daughters of the Sexual Revolution: The Untold Story of the Dallas Cowboys Cheerleaders released in November 2018.
 It focuses on Suzanne Mitchell who was the director of the team from 1972 to 1989.

 In December 2021, the magazine Texas Monthly released an 8-episode podcast called "America's Girls," featuring interviews with former cheerleaders and other people involved with the DCC.